VincentBounce/WindowsContextMenuTools/README.md

 `List-in-Clipboard.reg`

-Lists folders/files of any folder, and copy the list to the Clipboard.
+Lists folders/files contained in any folder, and copy the list to the Clipboard.

 💿 To install this tool separately, just run `List-in-Clipboard.reg`